Donate

 Miracle Grounds Farm & Food Forest

-The vision of Miracle Grounds Farm is to support Crossnore’s mission through experiential learning and exploratory education in the garden.
+Miracle Grounds Farm exists to bring Crossnore’s mission to life through hands-on learning and meaningful experiences in the garden.
 We help feed and empower Crossnore youth, families, and the community.
-As an educational space, we offer ways for kids build resiliency by using a trauma-informed lens to deepen their experience of nature
+As an educational space, we offer ways for kids to build resilience, using a trauma-informed lens to deepen their understanding of the natural world.

 Our History